Original Six: Criticisms

 The Original Six era has been criticized for having a playoff format that was too easy, since the top four teams in the regular season advanced to the playoffs.
-At least, the playoff system was too easy for the top three teams in the league: Montreal, Toronto, and Detroit.
+At least, the playoff system was too easy for the three strongest teams of the era: Montreal, Toronto, and Detroit.
 The standings were very static.
-Montreal missed the playoffs only once between 1943 and 1967 (in 1948), and Toronto missed the postseason four times, while Detroit missed three times, which left the three remaining teams to compete for the final playoff berth.
+Montreal missed the playoffs only once between 1943 and 1967 (in 1948), while Detroit missed three times and Toronto missed four times.
+Usually, this left the Black Hawks, Bruins, and Rangers to compete for the final playoff berth.
 Montreal won 10 of the 25 Stanley Cup titles awarded during the Original Six era, Toronto won nine, and Detroit won five.
-Chicago won only one Stanley Cup during that era (in 1961), and Boston and New York won no Cups.
+The only other Original Six member to win the Cup during that era was Chicago (in 1961).

-It was not a coincidence that two of the dominant teams were based in Canada, and the third was based in an American city that borders Canada.
+It was not a coincidence that two of the dominant teams were based in Canada, and the third, Detroit, borders Canada.
 The league had a rule that gave each team exclusive rights to negotiate contracts with promising local players within 50 mi of its home ice.
 A player who was not within the 50-mile limit was free to field offers from any team.
 Once a player agreed to an NHL sponsorship-level contract, the NHL club could assign him to its sponsored junior squad, its "sponsorship list."

 Since the Toronto and the Montreal metropolitan areas contained abundant ice hockey prospects, that put them at a major recruiting advantage over Boston, New York, and Chicago, which had very few such prospects in their territories.
-Detroit had Southwestern Ontario as part of its territory and so it did not have the major advantage of the Canadian teams, but it was better positioned than the other American ones.
+Detroit claimed the less-populated Southwestern Ontario as part of its territory and so did not have the major advantage of the Canadian teams.
+However, it was better positioned than the other American ones.